Hello young’un, are you looking for something?

 THE OLD MAN WITH THE RED BOW TIE

 ‘When I was young and beautiful, a very old man used to come and see me every single day.
 He wore a different outfit each time, but it was always white with a little red bow tie under his collar.
 He would come with flowers, asking me to be his girlfriend – every day for months!

 ‘One day, I was mopping the floor, and when he came and asked me once again if I’d be his girlfriend.
 I said,

 He kept coming back for a few more weeks, but after that, I never saw him again.’

 María has a thousand other tales, but she’s careful only to recount older stories, respecting the privacy of the residents that currently live here.

-As well as cleaning, receiving post, and providing comfort and security to her residents, María has invaluable, long term knowledge of her building.
-She knows every square inch, and who has lived here and who has died here.
+As well as cleaning, receiving post, and providing comfort and security to her residents, María has invaluable long-term knowledge of her building.
+She knows every square inch, who has lived here and who has died here.
 She knows things you wish you knew, and things you’re glad you don’t.